Proteusiq/DanishSentiments/README.md

 - navigate to notebooks folder and select SGD_LogRG.ipynb.
 This notebook contents a simple Stochastic Gradient Descent Classifier.
 - Next to File Edit View is Run.
 Click and select Run All Cells

-If everything went well, HashVectorizer.pkl and SGDClassifier.pkl would have been generated.
+If everything went well, _HashVectorizer.pkl_ and _SGDClassifier.pkl_ would have been generated and will be used by our flask apps.

 You can press Ctrl(Command) + C to exit jupyter lab and back to your shell terminal: Type